cuemacro/finmarketpy/README.md

 # Installation

 Once installed please make sure you edit pythalesians.util.constants file for the following variables:
-* Change the root path variable - this will ensure that the logging (and a number of other features works correctly).
+* PyThalesians should autodetect its own path, but if not, manually change root_pythalesians_folder variable - this will ensure that the logging (and a number of other features works correctly).
 Failure to do so will result in the project not starting
 * Change the default Bloomberg settings (Which API to use?
 What server address to use?)
 * Write in API keys for Quandl, Twitter, Plotly etc.